Stand Up to ED

 Used to ameliorate antidepressant-induced sexual dysfunction.
 Initial open-label human trials showed it to be 76% effective in alleviating symptoms related to all phases of the sexual response cycle in men, including erectile function.
 However, a subsequent double-blind RCT reported no significant difference in sexual function between ginkgo and placebo.

-An inverse relationship between DHEA and ED has been well established in the Massachusetts Male Aging Study.
+An inverse relationship between DHEA and Erectile Dysfunction has been well established in the Massachusetts Male Aging Study.
 A double-blind RCT in humans using DHEA 50mg has shown an improvement in achieving and maintaining erections sufficient for satisfactory sexual performance compared to a placebo.
 However, a small sample size made conclusions from this study difficult.
 An extract called protodioscin extracted from Tribulus terrestris plant improves erectile function, increases sexual function, and improves sexual behavior.
 Most of this information comes from Hungary and is published in small journals.

 Start your journey to reclaim your sexual reproductive health.
 From infertility to erectile dysfunction and more, Dr. Edward Karpman has your best interests in mind.
 Schedule your consultation today!